lukastrop/VCS_20221013_Eneba_test_project/src/test/java/readme/readme.md

    Expected result: The shopping cart popup notification should contain "Your cart is empty" message.

-8. Add items to wishlist: `Marketplace page`
+9. Add items to wishlist: `Wishlist page`
     - Click on first item "Add to wishlist button";
     - Click on second item "Add to wishlist button";
     - Click on third item "Add to wishlist button";